Skip to main content

 Confidence factors can be overridden in the Item Details section of the item card.

-There are four general levels for confidence factors.
+There are four general levels of confidence factors.

 • A confidence factor of 99.9999 is the highest CF possible, resulting in almost no chance of stock out.